MatthewThePham/Counter-Club/readme.md

 # Counter Club! - Alexa Game Skill.

 A game developed for the Alexa skill store which tests your memory by reading out a randomized list of numbers.
 It then checks if you recall a certain number from that list. <br />
-See how far your memory by earning a ranked score depending on how well you preform!
+See how far you can reach, and earn ranked scores depending on how well you preform!

 ### Features
 * High scores through Amazon Dynamodb.